 Response from the European Commission on 18/02/2022 : click here

-Question for written answer to the Commission (E-004587/2021) on the long-awaited compliance with the 3Rs principle in animal testing, by Annika Bruna (ID), Viktor Uspaskich (NI), Herve Juvin (ID), Virginie Joron (ID), Gilles Lebreton (ID), Aurélia Beigneux (ID), 11 October 2021
+Question for written answer to the Commission (E-004587/2021) on the long-awaited respect of the 3Rs principle in animal testing, by Annika Bruna (ID), Viktor Uspaskich (NI), Herve Juvin (ID), Virginie Joron (ID), Gilles Lebreton (ID), Aurélia Beigneux (ID), 11 October 2021

 Response from the European Commission on 14/12/2021 : click here